Ole Miss vs. LSU Women's Basketball Predictions & Picks - January 7

 Ole Miss Schedule Analysis

-- On January 4, the Rebels claimed their best win of the season, a 55-45 victory over the Alabama Crimson Tide, who are a top 50 team (No. 33), according to our computer rankings.
+- The Rebels took down the Alabama Crimson Tide (No. 33 in our computer rankings) in a 55-45 win on January 4 -- their best victory of the season.

-- The Rebels have tied for the 11th-most Quadrant 1 victories in the country (two).
+- The Rebels have tied for the 11th-most Quadrant 1 wins in the nation (two).

-- Ole Miss has tied for the 36th-most Quadrant 4 wins in the nation (six).
+- Ole Miss has six wins over Quadrant 3 opponents, tied for the 39th-most in Division 1.

 Get tickets for any college basketball game this season at Ticketmaster!